Refugee-made gifts: six brands that support displaced artisans

 As the global refugee crisis continues to intensify, Indego Africa have so far provided 180 refugees with artisan training and a dignified source of income.

-Handmade by Burundian refugees at the Mahama Refugee Camp in Rwanda, the Pink Swirl Plateau is a sweetgrass basket that will make a colourful addition to an on-trend gallery wall.
-It can take one weaver anywhere from 60 to 70 hours to make each tightly coiled basket – a product that is truly worth every penny.
+Handmade by refugees at the Mahama Refugee Camp in Rwanda, the Salmon Plateau is a sweetgrass basket that will make a colourful addition to an on-trend gallery wall or dining table centrepiece - and it's just one of many funky designs!

 Their Tanzanian partner initiative is WomenCraft, which brings together local women and female refugees from neighbouring Burundi to weave unique placemats and decorative baskets from local materials.

-Bring a touch of the outdoors in with the covetable Ugwafu Lustre Tablemats, which have a natural green lustre to them and bring warmth to neutral spaces.
+Bring a touch of the outdoors in with the covetable Natural Ugwafu Tray, which will lend a touch of handmade warmth to any neutral spaces.
 The Ikiba Wall Basket is another favourite of ours – an intricate and classy piece of wall art to treasure for years to come.